venkikgit/venkikgit/README.md

 ### Hi there 👋, I am Venkateswarlu
 #### A passionate Web Developer with knowledge of JavaScript and MERN

 Hello, my name is Venkateswarlu and I am a web developer.
 I have a passion for creating beautiful and functional websites.
-I am always looking to push myself and learn new technologies so that I can provide the best possible experience for my users.
+I am always looking to push myself and learn new technologies so that I can provide the best possible experience for my organization or users.

 - 📫 How to reach me: venki.apiiit@gmail.com